Marco-Di-Tullio/Fermionic.jl/README.md

  0.401524433873062
 ```

-This can also be done in a more efficient way working in the fixed particle number subspace, or symbolically (non fixed g and e), as you can see in 'examples\6.
+This can also be done for varying couplings or even symbolically (non fixed g and e), as you can see in 'examples\6.
 Solving a superconducting system (Example)'.

 ![](/images/quantuminfo.png)